St. Ivan Island: Nature

-Apart from its historical significance, the island is also a nature reserve since 1993, with 72 species of birds nesting on the rocks and around the coast, 3 of which are endangered in the world and 15 in Europe.
-St. Ivan and the adjacent St. Peter Island host Bulgaria's largest colonies of Audouin's gull (Ichthyaetus audouinii) and Caspian gull (Larus cachinnans).
-St. Ivan Island is also inhabited by other rare species, such as Mediterranean monk seals.
+Apart from its historical significance, the island is also a protected area since 1993, with 72 species of birds nesting on the rocks and around the coast, 3 of which are endangered in the world and 15 in Europe.
+St. Ivan and the adjacent St. Peter Island host Bulgaria's largest colonies of Yellow-legged gull (Larus michahellis).
 The rocks on the island are covered with black mussels.The island is the only place in Bulgaria where underground rabbits live.